the1lab/1lab/src/Cat/Displayed/Cartesian.lagda.md

 Note that if $\cE$ is a fibration, we can define an operation that allows us to move vertical morphisms between fibres.
 This actually extends to a collection of functors, called [base change functors].
-This operation is also definable for [weak fibrations], as it only uses the universal property that yields a vertical morphism.
+This operation is also definable for [[weak cartesian fibrations]], as it only uses the universal property that yields a vertical morphism.

 [base change functors]: Cat.Displayed.Cartesian.Indexing.html
-[weak fibrations]: Cat.Displayed.Cartesian.Weak.html#is-weak-cartesian-fibration

 ```agda
   rebase : ∀ {x y y' y''} → (f : Hom x y)